 These are some of Chilli’s favourites!

 There are so many fun games, walks, explorations and events you can share with your best friend.
-For example, dogs playing together is great for them but also for you.
-You get to meet new people, enjoy time with your friends whilst the dogs have their time together and allow them to play like dogs.
-Do keep in mind to be sensible when mixing breeds in play – a tiny dog might get overwhelmed by a group of labradors playing a faster and rougher game.
+For example, dogs playing together is not only great for them but also for you.
+You get to meet new people, enjoy time with your friends whilst the dogs have their time together, and allow them to play like dogs.
+Do be conscious when mixing breeds in play – a tiny dog might get overwhelmed by a group of labradors playing a faster and rougher game.
 Mental stimulation for dogs is also very important.
-A bored disengaged dog can easily show unwanted unruly behaviour such as excessive barking, chewing (pillows, clothes you name it) or urinating indoors.
+A bored, disengaged dog can easily show unwanted unruly behaviour such as excessive barking, chewing (pillows, clothes you name it) or urinating indoors.
 A fun game forces your dog to focus and concentrate.

 Here are some fun dog friendly activities I think you and your pooch will love:

 - Good places to walk your dog.
 Where you choose to walk your dog can be just as important as the walk itself.
 Depending on the breed and character of your pooch you need to consider things like: Is my dog safe to walk around bicycles?
-If there is a road nearby is my dog ok to be off the lead or do I need to walk further away from any roads?
+If there is a road nearby will my dog be ok off the lead or do I need to walk further away?
 Will my dog hunt wildlife?
 If there is a lake and there are baby ducks or geese, shall I avoid the area or put my dog on the lead.
 Will my big dog be ok with little dogs and vice versa?
 If my dog is not neutered, are there females on heat and is the space safe enough if my dog runs off following a scent?
-Chilli for example is great off the lead in large green spaces.
-However he does not understand the idea of traffic, so he would not automatically stop at a road.
-So when I walk him off lead I make sure to be away from roads and cyclists, further inwards in a park or green space.
+Chilli is great off the lead in large green spaces, however he does not understand the idea of traffic, so he would not automatically stop at a road.
+So when I walk him off lead I make sure I’m well away from roads and cyclists.

 - Puppies playing.
 Don’t forget your puppies, they also love to play!
 And what better way for them to learn and have fun than for puppies to play together.
 Again be sensible with breed and temperament so that your puppy doesn’t get traumatised.

 - Tug of war.
-An old but still fun game to play, especially with dogs that love to mouth and chew.
-You can even get tiny tug toys for Chihuahuas & Co!
+An old but still fun game, especially for dogs that love to mouth and chew.
+You can even get tiny tug toys for Chihuahuas and other small dogs!

 - Chewing.
 Dogs love to chew bones in groups.
 It entices them to chew, brings out the competitive spirit and it’s great for their teeth, gums and jaw strength.
 You can give real raw bones, hide bones or dental sticks, depending on what your dog is in the mood for.